 - Blend for approximately 1 minute.

-- Using a large bowl and a thin towel or cheesecloth, strain the oat milk into the bowl.
+- Strain the oat milk into the bowl using a large bowl and a thin towel or cheesecloth.

-- Repeat twice to ensure no oat reside sneaks its way through.
+- Repeat twice to ensure no oat residue sneaks its way through.

 - Refrigerate and enjoy!